 This seminar is approved for the following credits:

-This course has been approved by the Oregon State Bar for 6.5 general CLE credits (Live Credits for Webcast).
+This course has been approved by the Oregon State Bar for 6.5 general CLE credits.

-This course has been approved for 6.5 hours of law and legal credit by the Washington MCLE board (Live Credits for Webcast).
-Self-Study credit will be available, specific credit amount to be determined.
+This course has been approved for 6.25 hours of law and legal CLE self-study credit by the Washington MCLE board

-The Seminar Group is a State Bar of California approved MCLE provider; therefore, this course is approved for 6.75 general CLE credits (Live Credits for Webcast).
+The Seminar Group is a State Bar of California approved MCLE provider; therefore, this course is approved for 6.75 general CLE credits.

-This Program has been approved for 6.75 HR General recertification credit hours toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through HR Certification Institute® (HRCI®) (Live Credits for Webcast).
-Self-study credits can be applied for upon request.
+Recertification credit hours toward aPHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through HR Certification Institute® (HRCI®) can be applied for self-study upon request.

 SHRM-CPSM / SHRM-SCPSM

 The Seminar Group is recognized by SHRM to offer SHRM-CP or SHRMSCP professional development credits (PDCs).
-This program is valid for 6.5 PDCs (Live Credits for Webcast).
+Credits can be applied for self-study upon request.
 For more information about certification or recertification, please visit shrmcertification.org.
-Self-study credits can be applied for upon request.

 If you are purchasing only certain portions of the seminar then the full credit amount does not apply.